Skip to content

 • Technical approach options

-Researcher returns concise findings.
+The research agent returns concise findings.
 You decide architecture.

 4. Delegate Implementation

-1. Pick up contract (brainfile contract pickup)
+1. Pick up the contract (brainfile contract pickup)

-2. Implement according to deliverables/constraints
+2. Implement according to deliverables and constraints

 3. Deliver (brainfile contract deliver)

-4. Return brief status
+4. Return a brief status summary

 5. Validate

-After delivery, run validation sequence:
+After delivery, run your validation sequence:

-• Pass: toggles sub-qa-agent subtask
+• Pass: toggle the QA subtask

-• Fail: reports issues, subtask remains incomplete
+• Fail: report issues, subtask remains incomplete

-• Pass: toggles sub-qa-compliance subtask
+• Pass: toggle the compliance subtask

-• Fail: reports issues, subtask remains incomplete
+• Fail: report issues, subtask remains incomplete

 6. Handle Failures